I Tested Wix vs Squarespace vs WordPress: My Overall Winner in 2025

 Every builder comes with additional costs to consider, such as Squarespace’s Acuity Scheduling tool which starts from $16 per month, or Wix’s Email Marketing package where you can pay to unlock more monthly emails.

 You can set your own monthly pricing depending on the hosting provider and any add-ons you decide to install.
-We recommend choosing Bluehost as your web host – prices for WordPress hosting start from $2.95 per month and include a custom domain for the first year and security benefits.
+I recommend choosing Bluehost as your web host – prices for WordPress hosting start from $2.95 per month and include a custom domain for the first year and security benefits.
 One less thing to worry about!

 If you’re happy to hunt around for good deals and enjoy having full control over every aspect of your budget, then WordPress can be a lot cheaper than Wix and Squarespace.
 That said, WordPress pricing can vary greatly depending on the site, whereas Wix and Squarespace offer more structure with their pricing plans.

-Wix: Best for Small Business
+1. Wix: Best for Small Business

-Wix has been our best website builder for nine years in a row, scoring an almost flawless 4.9 out of 5 rating in our 2024 research.
+Wix has been our best website builder for nine years in a row, scoring an almost flawless 4.9 out of 5 rating in our research.
 It offers unmatched website features, such as personalized SEO and built-in email marketing tools, on top of high-quality designs and ecommerce functionality.
-Because of this, we recommend the website builder for small businesses looking to get online and grow their audience.
+Because of this, I recommend the website builder for small businesses looking to get online and grow their audience.

-Our Experience With Wix
+My Experience With Wix

 Wix’s AI chatbot is a particularly useful building tool for small businesses short on time or for individuals who lack technical confidence when it comes to these types of tasks.